 The purpose of this governance concept note for the SDS Coalition is to define, inter alia, the modalities of the Coalition's work; the structure of the Coalition; and other issues relevant to its functioning.

-This draft Governance concept note also seeks to clarify what it means to be a member of the SDS Coalition; the roles of all members as well as practical aspects related to how the Coalition will conduct its business (frequency of meetings and related issues), et cetera.
+This Governance concept note also seeks to clarify what it means to be a member of the SDS Coalition; the roles of all members as well as practical aspects related to how the Coalition will conduct its business (frequency of meetings and related issues), et cetera.

 D. Guiding Principles for the SDS Coalition